 Lyophyllum "pale spring" - our pale capped spring species, very distinct genetically from all other known species, in need of a name.
 Known from WA, OR and CA. This has been mistaken in the past for the clustered purer chalky white fall species Leucocybe connata, but it is distinct.
 See below for a discussion of the mystery of Leucocybe connata and Clitocybe dilatata.

 Lyophyllum aff decastes, L. shimeji and L. "pale spring" © Jonathan Frank

-Lyophyllum semitale group - these greasy brown capped species blacken in places in age or when bruised, slowly (give it some time).
-According to Bellinger, Europe has 15 genetic species.
-We so far have found four, all distinct from known EU species.
+Lyophyllum semitale EU group - these greasy brown capped species blacken in places in age or when bruised, sometimes slowly (give it some time).
+The gills and flesh might stain differently depending on the species.
+According to Bellanger, Europe has 15 genetic species.
+We so far have found 4, all distinct from known EU species.
 These represent the other major clade of the genus.
-They have been well studied in North America back in 1983 (unfortunately without colour photographs), and we have 17 species described from the PNW that definitely occur here.
-I need to do the microscopy to figure out the names of the genetic species below, you can bet there's still a lot of work to be done here.
+They have been well studied in North America back in 1983 (unfortunately without colour photographs) and we have 17 species described from the PNW that definitely occur here.
+I need to do the microscopy to figure out the names of the genetic species below; you can bet there's still a lot of work to be done here.
 You can read all about the 17 species here.
 Here are their names: Lyophyllum acutipes, canescentipes, chamaeleon, chondrocephalum, conoideospermum, fistulosum, furfurellum, geminum, gracile, investitum, leptosarx, lubricum, pallidum, piceum, scabrisporum, solidipes and stenosporum.